 Lake Oswego’s built heritage is a very precious community resource.
 As the community works toward greater sustainability, preservation is key.
 Does it make sense to recycle Coke cans, yet throw entire buildings into landfill?

-There is only one chance to make the decision to demolish an historic structure and we make that decision, not only for ourselves, but also for all who come after us.
+There is only one chance to make the decision to demolish a historic structure and we make that decision, not only for ourselves but also for all who come after us.
 Preserving historic properties retains the wide range of options for rehabilitation and reuse.

 Speaking of reuse, Rypkema also observed, “Functional obsolescence is when a building or its components no longer meet the utility demands of the marketplace.
 Functional obsolescence is real, but for many developers, real estate owners, architects, and city officials, the response to functional obsolescence is demolition.
 But the alternative environmentally responsible response is adaptive reuse.
 In real estate language, functional obsolescence represents the loss of utility, but adaptive reuse is the reinsertion of a new utility into an existing building.”

 In Lake Oswego, one good example of adaptive reuse is the building on A Avenue currently occupied by R. Blooms.
 It was originally a turn-of-the-century boarding house and has been adapted to many uses over time.
 The buildings in the block on State Street could be restored just as attractively as R. Blooms.
 What we would discourage is the use of façade grants to fund major alterations that alter the historic fabric of a building beyond recognition.

 As I mentioned, as long as a building remains standing the possibilities for adapting it for a creative and productive new use are endless.
 Once a decision has been made to demolish a structure, it eliminates those possibilities now and for all who come after us.